usethesource/rascal-website/courses/RascalAmendmentProposals/RAP17/RAP17.md

 * Nested sequences in a grammar do not contribute to the readability of a grammar.
 * Nested sequences in a grammar make downstream processing in Rascal harder.
 * A simple production rule for the sequence: `syntax MySequence = A B;` solves the problem.
+* Alternative is the dual of sequence.
+Where Sequence implements (again) the concatenation feature of productions rules, alternative implements again the `|` of production rules.
+To remove one without the other would be inconsistent.
+* Nested alternatives in a grammar do not contribute to the readability of grammar.
+* Nested alternatives in a grammar make downstream processing harder.
+* Both nested alternatives and nested sequences make it hard to create a clear mapping between concrete and abstract syntax (implode).

 ## Compatibility

-* Sequence is not used by the bootstrap sequence because it does not occur in the Rascal grammar for Rascal
+* Neither Sequence nor Alternative is used by the bootstrap sequence because it does not occur in the Rascal grammar for Rascal
-* None of our examples use sequence
+* None of our examples use sequence or alternative
 * Removing sequence will produce a parse error in the grammars that use it.
+* Some people use sequence and alternative in complex lexical syntax definitions.
+They will have to introduce a non-terminal for every instance.
+* It is possible to leave the syntax of Sequence and Alternative in the grammar for a while and provide quickfixes for the user.